HomePage Path

 Street Map

-Twt Hill is located in the town centre, off Castle Street.
+Twt Hill is located in Rhuddlan, off Castle Street.
 28 miles north-west of Chester, on the A55-A525.

 Car parking is at Rhuddlan Castle or by the side of the road.